DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Related Work

 Another line of research focuses on generation of hand-object interaction sequences in isolation from full-body due to wide applications in VR and the need for a dedicated model for fine-grained details of finger motion.
-One prominent solution is to turn to physical simulation and reinforcement learning~\cite{D-Grasp, mandikal2020graff, garciahernando2020iros, rajeswaran2017rss, qin2021dexmv}.
-A number of studies propose to learn dexterous manipulation tasks from full human demonstration data either collected via teleoperation~\cite{rajeswaran2017rss} or from videos~\cite{garciahernando2020iros, qin2021dexmv}. \citet{mandikal2020graff} propose a reward function that incentivizes dexterous robotic hand policies to grasp in the affordance region of objects. \citet{she2022grasping} propose a new dynamic state representation to generate dexterous grasps.
-D-Grasp~\cite{D-Grasp} leverages reinforcement learning and physics simulation to generate diverse hand-object interactions from sparse reference inputs.
+One prominent solution is to turn to physical simulation and RL, e.g., by learning dexterous manipulation tasks in simulation from full human demonstration data either collected via teleoperation~\cite{rajeswaran2017rss} or from videos~\cite{garciahernando2020iros, qin2021dexmv}. \citet{mandikal2020graff} propose a reward function that incentivizes dexterous robotic hand policies to grasp in the affordance region of objects. \citet{li2024grasp} propose a solution for grasping multiple objects at once. \citet{she2022grasping} propose a new dynamic state representation to generate dexterous grasps, whereas other works leverage implicit representation \cite{karunratanakul2020grasping} or force-closure \cite{liu2021synthesizing}.
+D-Grasp~\cite{D-Grasp} and Unidexgrasp~\cite{xu2023unidexgrasp} leverage RL and physics simulation to generate diverse hand-object interactions from sparse reference inputs.
 ArtiGrasp~\cite{zhang2024artigrasp} extends this to two-handed grasps and generates articulated object motions.
+Unidexgrasp++\cite{wan2023unidexgrasp} proposes a solution that transfers to vision-based inputs, which may be used for robotic grasping.
+These works focus on achieving stable grasping, whereas we model both the grasping and manipulation of objects.